Aliases for TREM2 Gene

 GeneCards Summary for TREM2 Gene

 TREM2 (Triggering Receptor Expressed On Myeloid Cells 2) is a Protein Coding gene.
 Diseases associated with TREM2 include Nasu-Hakola Disease and Trem2-Related Polycystic Lipomembranous Osteodysplasia With Sclerosing Leukoencephalopathy.
-Among its related pathways are Developmental Biology and Immune System.
+Among its related pathways are Semaphorin interactions and Interleukin-3, 5 and GM-CSF signaling.
 GO annotations related to this gene include receptor activity and lipopolysaccharide binding.

 UniProtKB/Swiss-Prot for TREM2 Gene